commonform/abstract-numbering/README.md

+# abstract-numbering

-Validate abstract numberings of hierarchical document parts.
+JSON schema for abstract numberings of hierarchical document parts

 Abstract numberings express how hierarchical document parts like outline sections, headings, or list items should be numbered, without